Dave Rimington

-David Brian Rimington (born May 22, 1960) is a former American college and professional football player who was a center in the National Football League (NFL) for seven seasons during the 1980s.
-Rimington played college football for the University of Nebraska, where he was two-time consensus All-American and received several awards recognizing him as the best college lineman in the country.
-He was selected in the first round of the 1983 NFL Draft and played professionally for the Cincinnati Bengals and Philadelphia Eagles of the NFL.
+David Brian Rimington (born May 22, 1960) is an American former professional football player who was a center in the National Football League (NFL) for seven seasons during the 1980s.
+Rimington played college football at Nebraska, where he was two-time consensus All-American and received several awards recognizing him as the best college lineman in the country.
+He was selected in the first round of the 1983 NFL draft and played professionally for the Cincinnati Bengals and Philadelphia Eagles of the NFL.
 Rimington is the namesake of the Rimington Trophy, which is awarded annually to the nation's top collegiate center.

 College career

-Rimington attended the University of Nebraska, where he was a consensus First-team All-America in 1981 and 1982.
+Rimington attended the University of Nebraska–Lincoln, where he was a consensus First-team All-American in 1981 and 1982.
 In 1981, he was named the UPI Big Eight Player-of-the-Year and the AP Big Eight Offensive Player of the Year, the only time in Big Eight Conference history that a lineman was so honored.
 In 1982, he was the Big Eight (all sports) Athlete of the Year and UPI National Lineman of the year.
 In 1983 he was an NCAA Top Five winner.

 Rimington won the Outland Trophy, given to the nation's top interior offensive or defensive lineman, in 1981 and 1982 and is the only two-time winner of the award.
 He also won the Lombardi Award in 1982, and placed fifth in the balloting for the Heisman Trophy that same year.
 He and Orlando Pace are the only three-time winners in the Outland/Lombardi category.
 Rimington is one of only thirteen players in NCAA history have won both of these awards.

 Rimington's #50 jersey was retired by Nebraska in 1982.
 In 1994, he was named to the FWAA 1969-1994 All-America Team, one of just twenty-five athletes named to that team.
 He was inducted into the College Football Hall of Fame in 1997.
 He was selected to the Nebraska All-Century Football Team via fan poll in 1999, and named to the All-Century Nebraska football team by Gannett News Service.
 In 2002, he was named to the Athlon Sports Nebraska All-Time Team.
 He was named to the Orange Bowl's 75th Anniversary All-Time Team in 2008.

 Rimington was a first-team academic All-American in 1981 and 1982.
 In 2004, he was inducted into the CoSIDA Academic All-America Hall of Fame.